LegReq/did-btcr2/chapters/CRUD-Operations.md

 and broadcasts this ::Beacon Signal:: on the Bitcoin network.

 The Singleton Beacon Signal is a Bitcoin transaction that MUST spend at least one ::UTXO:: controlled by the ::Beacon Address::.
+This Beacon Address MUST be included as a service within the DID document of the did:btcr2 that is announcing the BTCR2 Update.
 The last transaction output of the transaction MUST commit to the 32 bytes of data using the following form: `OP_RETURN, OP_PUSH_BYTES, <32 signal bytes>`.
 These ::Signal Bytes:: MUST be the 32-byte SHA256 hash of the ::BTCR2 Update:: canonicalized using JCS.

-The Beacon Signal MUST be signed by the private key that controls the ::Beacon Address::.
+The ::Beacon Signal:: MUST be signed by the private key that controls the ::Beacon Address::.
-The signed Bitcoin transaction can be broadcast to the Bitcoin network and included within the Bitcoin blcockahin.
+The signed Bitcoin transaction can be broadcast to the Bitcoin network and included within the Bitcoin blockchain.

 #### Algo 19.
 Advertise Update Opportunity (Aggregator) {.unnumbered}